 DAY ONE: WALKING & SHOPPING IN DOWNTOWN DENVER

-Built in 1982, the 16th Street Mall is a mile-long pedestrian promenade that runs through the center of Downtown and is lined with outdoor cafes and retail shops.
+Built in 1982, the 16th Street Mall is a mile-long pedestrian promenade that runs through the center of downtown and is lined with outdoor cafes and retail shops.
 Free shuttle buses cruise the mile-long mall about 90 seconds apart and stop at every intersection so it's easy to cover a lot of ground in a short period of time.
 Stop by the official Denver Tourist Information Center located off 16th Street Mall at 1575 California St.

-See the famous collection of Native American art and explore the bold art inside and out of the new Frederic C. Hamilton building, designed by world famous architect, Daniel Libeskind.
-The Denver Art Museum also offers free general admission on the first Saturday of every month.
-Open Tuesday - Thursday 10 a.m.-5 p.m.; Friday 10 a.m.-8 p.m.; Saturday-Sunday 10 a.m.-5 p.m.
+See the famous collection of Native American art and explore the bold art inside and out of the new Frederic C. Hamilton building, designed by world-famous architect Daniel Libeskind.
+Denver Art Museum is free for children under 18 and also offers free general admission for all on the first Saturday of every month.
+The museum is open every day.

-The museum showcases the work of Clyfford Still, considered one of the most important painters of the 20th century and among the first generation of abstract expressionist artists.
+This museum showcases the work of Clyfford Still, considered one of the most important painters of the 20th century and among the first generation of abstract expressionist artists.
 The Clyfford Still Museum was founded to promote the late artist's work and legacy.
 Still's estate — 2,400 artworks — has been sealed off from the public since 1980.
 Free tours (with museum admission) on Fridays at 6:30 p.m. and Saturdays at 2 p.m.
-Open Tuesday–Thursday 10 a.m.–5 p.m., Friday 10 a.m.–8 p.m., Saturday–Sunday 10 a.m.–5 p.m.
+Open Tuesday–Thursday 10 a.m.–5 p.m.; Friday 10 a.m.–8 p.m., and Saturday–Sunday 10 a.m.–5 p.m.

 LOWER DOWNTOWN DENVER

 A true Western icon, Rockmount Ranch Wear introduced the first Western shirts with snaps and helped popularize Western wear as legitimate American fashion throughout the United States and abroad.
 The Rockmount building is a historic landmark built in 1909.
-Open Monday–Friday 8 a.m.–6 p.m.; Saturday 10 a.m.–6 p.m.; Sunday 11 a.m.–4 p.m.
+Open Monday–Friday 8 a.m.–6 p.m.; Saturday 10 a.m.–6 p.m.; and Sunday 11 a.m.–4 p.m.

 The Museum of Contemporary Art Denver is an innovative forum for contemporary art that inspires and challenges all audiences, creating understanding and dialog about art of our time.
-As Denver's first institution devoted entirely to contemporary art, MCA Denver is housed in a environmentally sustainable facility designed by David Adjaye.
-Open Tuesday–Thursday 12 p.m.–7 p.m.; Friday 12 p.m.–9 p.m., Saturday and Sunday 10 a.m.–5 p.m.
+As Denver's first institution devoted entirely to contemporary art, MCA Denver is housed in an environmentally sustainable facility designed by David Adjaye.
+Open Tuesday–Thursday 12 p.m.–7 p.m.; Friday 12 p.m.–9 p.m.; and Saturday and Sunday 10 a.m.–5 p.m.

 SPEND THE AFTERNOON SHOPPING AND EXPLORING OTHER NEARBY ATTRACTIONS

-More than 160 stores and restaurants including, Macy's, Neiman Marcus, Nordstrom, Abercrombie & Fitch, Stuart Weitzman, Michael Kors, Hugo Boss and favorites like Gap, Banana Republic, Express, H&M and Forever 21.
-Visit the guest services desk and ask for your Passport to Shopping offering discounts for more than 60 stores and restaurants.
-For a quick and easy way from downtown to Cherry Creek Shopping Center take the 83L bus from Civic Center Station and get off at the Fillmore stop.
-3000 E. 1st Ave.
+This shopping hotspot has more than 160 stores, including Macy's, Neiman Marcus, Nordstrom, Abercrombie & Fitch, Stuart Weitzman, Michael Kors, Hugo Boss, Gap, Banana Republic, Express, H&M and Forever 21.
+Download the “Passport to Shopping,” offering discounts at more than 60 stores and restaurants.
+For a quick and easy way from downtown to Cherry Creek Shopping Center, take the 83L bus from Civic Center Station and get off at the Fillmore stop.
+Located at 3000 E. 1st Ave.
 Open Monday–Saturday 10 a.m.–9 p.m. and Sunday 11 a.m.–6 p.m.

 Denver's premier regional outdoor space, City Park is home to the Denver Zoo; the Denver Museum of Nature & Science and IMAX; tennis courts; horseshoes; baseball, football and soccer fields; two lakes; historical monuments and statuary; picnic sites and two playgrounds.